TheoJQM/TheoJQM/README.md

 ## Hi there 👋

-Here are some ideas to get you started:
+Hello, my name is Theo, i'm currently learning Computer science at [ETNA](https://etna.io) (private school in Paris)!

-- 🔭 I’m currently working on differents dev projects at [ETNA](https://etna.io) (private school in Paris)!
+- 🔭 I’m currently working on differents dev projects at ETNA.

 - 🌱 I’m currently learning how to make mobile apps!